postnl/woocommerce/readme.txt

 	* PostNL Pickup & Early PostNL Pickup
 	* Possibility to assign cost to the above delivery options
 * Create return labels from the WooCommerce backend
-* Uses new MyParcel API
+* Uses new PostNL API

 = 1.5.6 =
 * Fix: Disable pakjegemak if 'ship to different address' is disabled after selecting Pakjegemak location